masneyb/shotwell-site-generator/README.md

 The screensaver.html file takes the following optional HTTP query parameters:

-- &min_time=UNIX_TIMESTAMP, &max_time=UNIX_TIMESTAMP - optional date range to limit the photos
+- &min_time=XXX, &max_time=XXX - optional date range to limit the photos to.
-  to.
 If unset, then all media within that rating is shown.
+Otherwise expects an ISO8601-formatted date (i.e. 2020-07-01T00:00:00).
 - &json_update_secs=XXX - the number of seconds when the media.json file is updated.
 Defaults to 21600 (6 hours).
 - &photo_update_secs=XXX - the number of seconds when the next photo is shown.
 Defaults to 10 seconds.

-For example, the path `/5/screensaver.html?min_time=946684800&photo_update_secs=2` will show photos rated 5 stars since Jan 1st, 2000, and update the photo every 2 seconds.

 ## Contact